Dermatology

 Body and facial hair may diminish as we age.
 Women’s remaining facial hair can become coarser on the chin and around the lips.
 Men may grow longer and coarser eyebrow, ear, and nose hair.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about dermatology.
+ClinicalPosters offers human anatomy charts, scientific posters, and other services that compliment articles about dermatology.
 Slide extra posters into DeuPair Frames without removing from the wall.

-To support the writing of useful articles about dermatology, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may sponsor specific articles or remit a small donation.
+Support the writing of useful articles about dermatology by exploring human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles.

-You can support the writing of useful articles about dermatology by sponsoring specific articles or remitting a small donation.
+You can sponsor useful articles about dermatology or donate to further research.
 Visible content is optimized for device size.

 References